AnikaGBasu/UselessWebsite/README.md

 ### **Compliment my hat**
 Provides random compliments about your imaginary hat.
 However, it will occasionally insult your hat.

+### *Chicken Soundboard**
+Play a variety of chicken cluck sounds from opera clucks to zombie clucks via pop-up alerts.

 ## Technologies